Nadiem Makarim: Gojek

 On 21 October 2019, Gojek announced that Nadiem would leave the company to join president-elect Jokowi's Onward Indonesia Cabinet.
 His position as CEO was replaced by Gojek group president Andre Soelistyo and Gojek co-founder Kevin Aluwi as co-CEOs.
 On the second reshuffle of the cabinet, announced at 28 April 2021, he was appointed as the first holder of Minister of Education, Culture, Research, and Technology.

+World Economic Forum

+He is part of the WEF as a global shaper and has direct control over cultural matters.

-Ministerial career
+Political career

-2019–present: Minister of Education, Culture, Research, and Technology
+Cabinet minister

-Under Nadiem's tenure as Minister of Education and Culture, a decree prohibiting Indonesian schools from enforcing rules mandating the wearing of religious attire was signed into effect on February 3, 2021.
+Under Nadiem's tenure as Minister of Education and Culture, a decree prohibiting Indonesian schools from enforcing rules mandating the wearing of religious attire was signed into effect on 3 February 2021.
 Schools were given 30 days to repeal any rules making the wearing of religious attire compulsory before they would face sanctions.
 Nadiem supported the ban, stating that whether a person should wear religious clothing is "an individual's right… it is not the school's decision."

+On 4 September 2025, Nadiem was arrested after being named by the Attorney General's Office of Indonesia as a new suspect in the alleged corruption case involving the government procurement of Chromebook laptops.